grafana/grafana/docs/sources/alerting/configure-notifications/template-notifications/examples.md

 Below are some examples that address common use cases and some of the different approaches you can take with templating.
 If you are unfamiliar with the templating language, check the [language page](ref:template-language).

 > Note that some notification template examples make reference to [annotations](https://grafana.com/docs/grafana/latest/alerting/fundamentals/alert-rules/annotation-label/#annotations).
 The alert rule provides the annotation, while the notification template formats and sends it.
 Both must be configured for the notification to work.
-See more details in the [Create notification templates](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/template-notifications/create-notification-templates/#create-notification-templates) page.
+See the note in the [Create notification templates](https://grafana.com/docs/grafana/latest/alerting/configure-notifications/template-notifications/create-notification-templates/#create-notification-templates) page.

 ### Listing multiple alert instances in a single notification